+Who Selects The Tenant?
+The short answer to this question is we select the tenant.
 Management companies are governed by Federal and State Fair Housing Laws.
 For this reason, we have strict guidelines in the processes we use to select tenants and what we do with the information that we collect.
-We have an established criteria we use to select tenants.
+Listed in the property management agreement we have established criteria we use to select tenants.
 Some of the primary factors are: credit score and history, criminal records, past rental history, and proof of income.
-The short answer to this question is we select the tenant.
-We will consult with you when it comes to pets or any other special circumstance that a potential tenant may bring up.

-Our property management services include: showing of property, tenant screening, executing leases, lease renewals, collecting rents, interior/exterior property inspections, distribution of rents (including payments to vendors of any maintenance costs), coordinating move-in/move-out processes, facilitating tenant communication and owner communication, monthly financial statements, and initiation of the eviction process with a 3rd party vendor (not to include costs related to filing fees, posting fees, legal, and court costs).
+What Does the Management Fee Include?
+Our property management agreement includes: showing of property, tenant screening, executing leases, lease renewals, collecting rents, scheduling of interior/exterior property inspections with a 3rd party vendor, distribution of rents (including payments to vendors of any maintenance costs), coordinating move-in/move-out processes, facilitating tenant communication and owner communication, monthly financial statements, and initiation of the eviction process with a 3rd party vendor (not to include costs related to filing fees, posting fees, legal, and court costs).

 Sound the alarm!
 Carbon Monoxide detectors & Rentals

 Although Nevada law requires carbon monoxide alarms in newly constructed homes and does not require the retrofitting of detectors in older homes, it’s still a good idea to encourage the landlord/owner to install one.
 Providing a safe unit is one of the most important qualities of a great landlord.

 As a property manager, by staying on top of property maintenance and informing the landlord of simple and affordable safety measures, we are also ensuring the safety of the tenants, which is one of the most important qualities of a great property manager.